Control File Elements

 Configuration

-: (Optional) In seconds, specifies the time interval between successive reads of the Control File.
+<config>: (Optional) Contains the child elements needed for describing the SMA FAD configuration.<waittimebetweenpasses></waittimebetweenpasses>: (Optional) In seconds, specifies the time interval between successive reads of the Control File.
 Valid data for this element is an integer ranging from 1 to 9999.
 If omitted, the data defaults to 1.

 </config>

-File Activity
+File activity

-: (Required) This is a unique ID for each block of records in the control file that identify the parameters associated with monitoring one file name or file mask.
+<fileactivity>: (Required) Contains the child elements required for describing one record block to the SMA FAD.<id></id>: (Required) This is a unique ID for each block of records in the control file that identify the parameters associated with monitoring one file name or file mask.
 It is user-defined, but they have to be unique.
 A check for uniqueness is made each time the daemon processes this file.
 Duplicates are signaled as an error.
-This ID is used as the name for the snapshot file containing the updated linked-list of files to be monitored and their information-like file size, modification time, etc. The location of this snapshot file is inLSAM_ROOT/fad/<SMA_LSAM_INSTANCE>/snapshot/<Control File>/IDn
+This ID is used as the name for the snapshot file containing the updated linked-list of files to be monitored and their information-like file size, modification time, etc. The location of this snapshot file is inLSAM_ROOT/fad/<SMA_LSAM_INSTANCE>/snapshot/<Control File>/IDn.
+Record ID is a required element.<filemask></filemask>: (Required) Defines the file name or variable file name for monitoring.
+The path must be a full path which may contain wildcards.

 The following example shows the definition of a file name or variable file name for monitoring: